jlknoch/random_key/README.md

 program creates "random" keys

-Poth compiled c++ files create random keys with a specific length you entered.
+Both compiled c++ files create random keys with a specific length you entered.

 random.cpp is for single keys